mhwlng/streamdeck-elite/README.md

 Choose a button in the streamdeck software (drag and drop), then choose an Elite Dangerous function for that button (that must have a keyboard binding in Elite Dangerous!) and then choose any pictures for that button.

+**Example button images, like in above picture, can be found in the source code images directory.**

 ONLY add an image to a STATIC button in this way, do NOT set this image for any of the other button types :

 ![Button Image](https://i.imgur.com/xkgy7uZ.png)